Anguilla Adventure Activities Travel Guide

 Anguilla in a nutshell

 Anguilla is a small flat coral island covering 35 square miles and is the most northerly of the Leeward Islands in the Lesser Antilles.
-The island is also a gourmet hotspot and an exclusive Caribbean vacation hideaway boasting 33 unspoilt beaches, a range of five star exclusive accommodation and chic vacation villas.
+Interestingly, the island is also a gourmet hotspot as well as an exclusive Caribbean vacation hideaway.
+Furthermore the island boasts 33 unspoilt beaches, a range of five star exclusive accommodation and chic vacation villas.

 Anguilla is a popular tropical retreat for celebrities and VIPs seeking a discrete luxury vacation in the Caribbean.
-The near-empty beaches are blessed with powder white sand and the sleepy island is known for its tranquillity.
-The island is quite a contrast to nearby dual-nation island of St Martin / Sint Maarten.
+Also, the near-empty beaches are blessed with powder white sand and the sleepy island is known for its tranquillity.
+In fact, the island is quite a contrast to nearby dual-nation island of St Martin / Sint Maarten.

 Mass tourism is unknown in Anguilla and strict development laws mean that hotels are classy, small and expensive.
 Furthermore, most visitors choose Anguilla for a luxury Caribbean vacation because of the beautiful beaches, plus the temptation of the island’s reputation for good food.

 There are around 100 restaurants and eating places, and some fabulous restaurants, within just 35 square miles.
-So vacations in Anguilla are really all about chilling out and eating out.
+And finally… vacations in Anguilla are really all about chilling out and eating out.

 Why visit Anguilla